cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 ##### Create scripts to automate basic processes

-1. Write a script that suggests 5 data formats: csv, xlsx, pdf, doc and txt.
+1. Write a script that suggests the data formats: csv, xlsx, pdf, doc and txt.
 It should allow the user to pick their desired extension then create a file named `selected.<extension selected>`.
-Use the read command to read the user input!
+Use the `read` command to read the user input!
-2. Write a script that keeps only the first N number of lines of all files in '/Users/<myusername>/files_with_headers/*.csv'.
+2. Write a script that keeps only the first N number of lines of all files in '/Users/<myusername>/files_to_clean/*.csv'.
 N should be an argument passed before starting the script!
 If other people depend on this being done daily, wow can we automate it's daily execution at 8:00AM?

 ##### Finding files and contents in files

 1. Find the person called `Torborg` in the titanic file `train.csv`
 2. Count how many people were male and female in the file
 3. Count how many people called `John` are in the file and how many of them are male or female
 4. Find all csv files in your home directory.
-Play with the -maxdepth flag to see the difference.
+Play with the `-maxdepth` flag to see the difference.
+5. Print all the `grep` commands you did today.

 ### Intro to Git
 * [About Git](https://git-scm.com/about/)